thautwarm/flowpython/ReadMe.md

             found the function `ast_for_stmt`, `ast_for_expr_stmt`,`ast_for_flow_stmt`,`ast_for_assert_stmt`, change it as what I did in **flowpython/Python/ast.c**.
 It tells the Python compiler how to get the data structure from the parsed codes.
     - **Compile&Interpret**
         - change Python/compile.c
-                This part is kind of complicated to bring out, and I think that you'd better use *version controler* to detect out what's the differences between Flowpython and CPython 3.6.2.
+                This part is kind of complicated to bring out, and I think that you'd better use *version controller* to detect out what's the differences between Flowpython and CPython 3.6.2.
         - change Python/symtable.c
                 Quite similar to *compile.c*.